 Imaging examinations

-Mass shadow in the pancreatic tail with splenic artery invasion was shown in computed tomography (CT) scan.
+Mass shadow in the pancreatic tail with splenic artery invasion was shown in CT scan.
 Multiple liver abnormal signal focus and multiple enlarged retroperitoneal lymph nodes were observed, which were considered as metastases.

 FINAL DIAGNOSIS

 Based on the above clinical history and findings, the patient was diagnosed with HER-2 positive metastatic PDAC.